abaga129/sveltekit-adapter-iis/README.md

 ## Differences in this fork:
 - use `node:http` server instead of `express`, so it does not require an external dependency of `express`
-- allow array of whitelist globs to not be deleted during adapting
+- supports a whitelist array to not be deleted from `.svelte-kit/adapter-iis` during build

-## TODO
-- [ ] add ignore glob example

 This package contains an adapter for Sveltekit that will make your project output deployable to IIS.